haskell/containers/CONTRIBUTING.md

 ## Building, testing, and benchmarking

-Building, testing, and benchmarking the containers package can be done using either `cabal` or `stack`.
+Building, testing, and benchmarking the containers package is done using `cabal`.

 To avoid recompiling the tests' other dependencies when making changes, you can remove `containers` from the `packages` stanza of the `cabal.project` file.
+Note: this will not work in the unlikely event that you are fixing a bug that affects the test or benchmark framework itself.
+The `Data.Set` (for example) used in the tests and benchmarks is compiled separately from the one exposed by the `containers` package.

-### With cabal
+### Procedure

 Minimum cabal version: 2.4